JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 Idle time, or sleep time, is the pause between each request made to a website by the scraper.

 ### Lawyer-in-the-loop®
-A combined Web Crawling, Scraping and Analytics system that automates collection and analsyis of data from the internet typically from HTML or PDF or CSV files, using proprietary software and methodologies developed by Advanced Analytica.
+A combined Web Crawling and Web scraping system that automate collection of data from the internet typically from HTML or PDF or CSV files, using proprietary software and methodologies developed by Advanced Analytica.
 SecuriCrawl® is the only web data collection service that builds lawyer-in-the-loop® processing pipelines with data protection by design and by default.

 ### Parallelising the Crawling
 A parallel crawler is a crawler that runs multiple processes in parallel with the goal to maximise download rates and minimise scraping overheads.
 For example, if website A and B contain multiple webages, then a parallelised crawl might capture a page from website A, followed by a page from website B and so on.
 If crawls are not parallelised, then the overhead on a single website is likely to be vastly increased.

 ### Robots Exclusion Protocol
 Also known as the Robots.txt file.
 This is a standard used by websites to communicate with web crawlers and other web robots.
 Essentially it provides website owners a method to restrict part of their websites from scraping or limit scraping entirely to just certified scrapers such as search engines.
 More information on this subject can be found on the robots.txt website (Opens in a new window).

-### SecuriCrawl®
-A combined Web Crawling, Scraping and analytics system that automates collection and analsyis of data from the internet typically from HTML or PDF or CSV files, using proprietary software and methodologies developed by Advanced Analytica.
-SecuriCrawl® is the only web data collection and analsyis service providing automated decision making  lawyer-in-the-loop® processing pipelines with data protection by design and by default.

 ### User Agent String
 A User Agent String is a custom piece of text that can be added to a a crawler or scraper allowing the website owner to identify the operator and/or the purpose of the web crwling or scraping activity being undertaken.
 With SecuriCrawl® progarmmes this can be modified for transparency.